CarolinaKra/WineQualityPredictor/README.md

 # Wine Quality Predictor
-# A Nueral Network Project following the Universal Machine Learning Workflow
+# A Neural Network Project following the Universal Machine Learning Workflow
 I attempted to predict a wine's sensory quality (0-9) by its physicochemical properties using NN clasifier, achieving an accuracy of 67.62%

 ## Code and Resources